 - The employer/agent will provide working conditions that will not adversely affect other similarly employed workers.

 - At the time of the labor condition application there is no strike or lockout at the place of employment.

 - Notice of the filing of the labor condition application with the DOL has been given to the union bargaining representative or has been posted at the place of employment.

-As an H-1B specialty occupation worker or fashion model, you may be admitted for a period of up to three years.
-Your time period may be extended, but generally cannot go beyond a total of six years, though some exceptions do apply under sections 104(c) and 106(a) of the American Competitiveness in the Twenty-First Century Act (AC21), 8 CFR 214.2(h)(13)(iii)(D) and (E).
+As an H-1B specialty occupation worker or fashion model, you may be admitted for a period of up to 3 years.
+Your time period may be extended, but generally cannot go beyond a total of 6 years, though some exceptions do apply under sections 104(c) and 106(a) of the American Competitiveness in the Twenty-First Century Act (AC21), 8 CFR 214.2(h)(13)(iii)(D) and (E).